Spring peeper: Thermoregulation

 Climate plays a major role in the timing of spring peeper breeding: studies have shown a correlation between temperature and the date of first call (when spring peepers start to breed).
 Though the precise factors affecting breeding timing are complex, there has been a trend towards earlier breeding as average temperatures have increased since the early 20th century.

 Another impact of temperature is the duration of mating calls.
 There is a negative relationship between the length of mating calls and throat temperature.
 However, male spring peepers with superior calling frequencies are positively related to throat temperature.
 The temperature of the surrounding environment of spring peepers also plays a role in the rate of calls, which is positively associated with the success of males during the mating and breeding period, showing that increasing site and throat temperatures result in increasing dominant frequency.

+Spring peepers are known to tolerate freezing temperatures by producing a glucose-based cryoprotectant to limit cell shrinkage and prevent cell freezing.

 Geographic range and habitat

 The southern spring peeper's habitat includes the Gulf Coast from southeastern Texas to southeastern Georgia and northern Florida, United States.
-Its northern conspecific occurs in the entire east of the Mississippi and spreads to eastern and central Canada.
+Its northern conspecific occurs in the entire east of the Mississippi and ranges to the Atlantic provinces in Canada as far west as Saskatchewan.

-During the breeding season, the spring peeper will be found near ponds and usually located in bodies of water that are free of fish and pollutants.
+Spring peepers live primarily in forests and regenerating woodlands near ephemeral or semipermanent wetlands.
+It frequently occurs in breeding aggregations of several hundred individuals, and commonly breeds in temporary ponds (vernal ponds, which eventually dry during the summer months), intermediate ponds that have interchanging periods of being dry and wet every year, ponds customarily filled year-round, swamps, and disturbed habitats, such as farm ponds and borrow pits.
+During the breeding season, the spring peeper will be found near bodies of water that are free of fish and pollutants.
 During actual breeding, their choruses form near where trees hang by bushy plants or secondary forests.
 Their choruses can also be located within ponds, marshes, or swamps.
 They will usually resume call activity during warm rain, and are not commonly seen outside of their breeding choruses.
 During the non-breeding season, they will inhabit dead plant material from trees, shrubs, and other plants in the woods.

-Spring peepers are often found in temporary ponds (which eventually dry during the summer months), intermediate ponds that have interchanging periods of being dry and wet every year, or in customarily filled ponds year-round.
 Although they are able to inhabit multiple types of ponds, spring peepers have been seen to be superior competitors in permanent ponds due to their higher caliber of predation resistance within the environment.
-Spring peepers live primarily in forests and regenerating woodlands near ephemeral or semipermanent wetlands.
 This amphibious species requires marshes, ponds, or swamp regions to support the aquatic environment the eggs and tadpoles need.